Skip to content

 Practical Tips on Critical Analysis Writing

-Below are rules and tips to follow if you want to craft a stellar, A-worthy critical analysis the audience will love:
+Below are rules and tips to follow if you want to craft a stellar, A-worthy critical analysis essay the audience will love:

 2. Turn off your emotions when reading the source material.
 Think like a critic, not a fan of a given author, director, actor, etc.